kcech/sentilo-docs-test/docs/api_docs/rate_limiting.rst

 |                                      | entity will be reset.
 Otherwise is 0.               |
 +--------------------------------------+-----------------------------------------------------+

-For example, consider the following case:
+For example, consider that the subscribed system receives a message, together with these headers:

 -  X-RateLimit-Outbound-Limit: 5
 -  X-RateLimit-Outbound-Remaining: 1